 Cocker Spaniel coats are best described as medium to long, with long, fine, silky hairs on the top of the body and a soft short undercoat below.

-If you want to groom your dog properly, and to a professional standard, you'll need a selection of grooming tools, but don't stint, buy the best you can afford - not only will they do a better job, they'll last longer too!
+If you want to groom your dog properly, and to a professional standard, you'll need a selection of grooming tools, but don't stint, buy the best you can afford.

-Most Cocker Spaniels will need to be brushed at least every three days to keep them looking good, although if your dog is walked in the countryside you may need to brush him more often.
+Most Cocker Spaniels need to be brushed at least every three days to keep them looking good, although if your dog is walked in the countryside you may need to brush him more often.